-Upon returning to Massachusetts on March 10, Anthony, who had allergies to peanuts, milk and eggs as well as asthma, went to a local Five Guys restaurant with his roommate.
+On March 10, 2017, he returned to Massachusetts.
+Anthony, who had allergies to peanuts, milk and eggs as well as asthma, went to a local Five Guys restaurant with his roommate.
 Anthony ordered a bacon hamburger, French fries and a drink, while his roommate got a cheeseburger.

 After the meal, the pair drove home from the restaurant chain, which took about 20 to 25 minutes, according to what the roommate has told the Maruca family.
 When the young men got to their place, Anthony said he was feeling quite unwell and to call 911, since he thought it was an allergic reaction.

 Anthony, who was getting symptoms, then used his epinephrine auto-injector, which he always carried.
 However, his roommate said it didn’t work.
 It’s not clear whether the roommate means that the medication wasn’t effective by this point in his friend’s reaction or whether Anthony administered it incorrectly and didn’t get a full dose.

 “He was a great kid.
 He had a heart of gold,” his mother said, fighting back tears.
 “At his wake, there was a three-hour wait to say goodbye to him.
 People waited that long to say their condolences.”

 She says that having just started a great job, “he was on top of the world.
 To have your life cut like that over eating something breaks my heart.”